-Our Waiheke community has a strong, independent, entrepreneurial spirit and our natural taonga are protected to support sustainable lifestyles and economic activities.
+Our Waiheke community has a strong, independent, entrepreneurial spirit and our natural assets provide many economic and lifestyle opportunities.

 Economic activity on Waiheke must balance development with impacts on the environment and infrastructure.
 This includes ensuring that our community lifestyle is not adversely impacted.